 To maintain its vitality, broadcasting requires a strong regional presence, one where programmes are made and where ideas are conceived.
 The beauty of the United Kingdom comes just as much from its regional diversity and culture as it does from its landscapes and buildings.
-We are a creative nation and it is our gift to the world.
-Broadcasting benefits from tapping into the regions - and we mean all of them, not just some of them.
+Broadcasting benefits when it taps into the regions successfully.
+But that means all of the regions, not just some of them.

 A commitment to the regions should not be a token or simply the fulfilment of a regulator's requirement.
-It should mean investment, access to facilities and a nurturing and encouragement of talent across all regions.
-In this way, broadcasting is more diverse, more interesting and more reflective of the whole country it serves (and we will say it again - not just some of it).
+It should mean investment, access to facilities and a nurturing and encouragement of talent across all of the UK.
+In this way, broadcasting is more diverse, more interesting and more reflective of the whole country it serves (and we'll say it again: not just some of it).

 If you have a view about the BBC in the Midlands, or have any ideas that wouold help it to re-establish its presence in the region, then get in touch.
 Please join the discussion - go to Contact Us to send an email or to complete our contact form.